siferati/MidiWars/README.md

 *Midi Wars is not related to any individual, company, software product or any other entity besides itself and its developer.*

-*Midi Wars and its developer are not responsible for any damage, of any kind, that may result  from the use of Midi Wars.
+*Midi Wars and its developer are not responsible for any harm or damage, of any kind, that may result from the use of Midi Wars.
 This includes, but is not limited to, hardware malfunctions, account suspensions and account bans.*

 *Furthermore, Midi Wars and its developer hold no responsibility, of any kind, over the actions of those using Midi Wars.*